norvig/paip-lisp/docs/chapter19.md

 then the semantics of the phrase "1 to 5 without 3" could be determined by first determining the semantics of"1 to 5" tobe(l 2 3 4 5),of"without"tobe set-`difference`, and of "3" to be (3).
 After these sub-constituents are determined, the rule is applied by calling the function `infix-funcall` with the three arguments (1 2 3 4 5), `set-difference`, and (3).
-Assuming that `infix-funcall` is defined to apply its second argument to the other two arguments, the resuit will be (1 2 4 5).
+Assuming that `infix-funcall` is defined to apply its second argument to the other two arguments, the result will be (1 2 4 5).

 This may make more sense if we look at a complete grammar for the CD player problem: